Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-4.md

 working memory?
 Or maybe I work on the memory component at the same time so that I can have a fully working test suite?

+I still need some more technical documentation for understanding the inner workings of the gameboy memory map, and I found this resource [GameBoy Memory Map](http://gameboy.mongenel.com/dmg/asmmemmap.html).
+Still have to fully read through it and see how well it goes